New to eLearning? If so, there are some things it helps to learn sooner instead of later.

 If you’re still curious, click to read more about learning management systems, or watch our 2-minute Convergence LMS Overview video.

 You may think that only big, fancy eLearning providers can make eLearning courses, and you’re only option is to buy eLearning from them.
 But again, not true.
 Au contraire, mon frere!

 Authoring tools are software applications that let you create your own eLearning courses.
-Many allow you to start with a simple PowerPoint presentation and add multimedia, interactivity, and quizzes that you create to that “starter” PowerPoint.
+Many allow you to start with a simple PowerPoint presentation and add multimedia, interactivity, and quizzes that you add to that “starter” PowerPoint presentation.

-You can include your own site-specific information, create your own assessments, set you own passing scores, and then import your own self-created eLearning course into an LMS to assign it to your workers.
+You can include your own site-specific information, create your own quizzes and tests, set you own passing scores, and then import your own self-created eLearning course into an LMS to assign it to your workers.

 For more about that, click to read more about authoring tools.

-Or watch our 60-minute recorded, on-demand webinar that shows how to use an eLearning authoring tool to make your own eLearning course.
+Or watch our 60-minute recorded, on-demand webinar that shows how to use an eLearning authoring tool to make your own eLearning course (below).

 SCORM, A “Format” For Publishing eLearning Courses